 - Receive transportation to and from the school of origin, if requested.

 - If the school district believes the school you select is not in the best interest of your student, then the district must provide you with a written explanation of its position and inform you of your right to appear.

 - The right to fully participate in school and extracurricular school activities

-Students who are currently displaced and in transition may qualify for the following services:
+Students who are currently in transition may qualify for the following services:

 - Liaison support for student and family.

 - School clothing assistance